FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/updating-installation-parameters/readme.md

 # Updating installation parameters

-## Overview
+During device installation, UniConfig creates a mountpoint for the device and stores it in the database.
+The mountpoint contains all parameters set in the installation request.

-During device installation UniConfig creates a mount-point for this device and stores it in the database.
-This mount-point contains all parameters set by the user in the installation request.
-UniConfig supports a feature to update mount-point parameters.
-It is possible to use it for both NETCONF and CLI nodes.
+UniConfig includes a feature to update mountpoint parameters, which can be used for NETCONF, CLI and gNMI nodes.

 ### Show installation parameters

-Parameters of the installed devices can be displayed using a GET request on the node.
-It is necessary to use the right topology.
-It should return the current node settings.
-See the following examples:
+Parameters for installed devices can be shown using a `GET` request on the node, which returns the current node settings.
+Make sure to specify the right topology.
+See below for examples.

 !!!
-By default, both NETCONF and CLI topologies have the password parameter encrypted.
-This can be changed in the corresponding yang schema by adding/removing the extension flag "frinx-encrypt:encrypt".
+By default, the `NETCONF`, `CLI` and `gNMI` topologies have the password parameter encrypted.
+This can be changed in the corresponding YANG schema by adding or removing the `frinx-encrypt:encrypt` extension flag.
 !!!

 **CLI node**

 ```bash
 curl -X GET \
   http://127.0.0.1:8181/rests/data/network-topology:network-topology/topology=cli/node=cliNode
 ```

 Output:
 ```
 {